RGAV42A/Multivariate_Regression/README.md

 # Multivariate_Regression

-Multivariante regression with different strategies for features selection.
+Multivariante regression with different methods for features selection.